Skip to Content

 Serving All of Metro New York Since 1997

-Call Us Today
+Call Us Today (718) 717-1005

 Child Support A Boutique Law Firm with Innovative Strategies

-Brooklyn Child Support Attorneys
+Brooklyn Child Support Lawyer

 Divorce or separation can be challenging, both emotionally and financially.
 One of the most important factors to consider is how your divorce will affect your children.
 Most likely one of your top priorities is ensuring that your children do not suffer because of your divorce.
 For this reason, it is crucial that you get an experienced Brooklyn family law lawyer on your side to ensure their best interests are put first.
 Coffinas & Lusthaus, P.C. has been helping parents with their child support issues for over 50 years combined.